-The Hate Groups and Violence in Libraries focuses on responding to and preventing violence in libraries.
-This resource: Libraries Respond: Hate Crimes and Libraries resource addressed actions of how to respond to hate motivated incidents in libraries.
+The Hate Groups and Violence in Libraries resource focuses on responding to and preventing violence in libraries.
+This resource: Libraries Respond: Hate Crimes and Libraries resource addressed actions of how to respond to hate-motivated incidents in libraries.

 What are Hate Crimes?